-Working with a responsible breeder, those wishing to own as Jagdterriers can gain the education they need to know about specific health concerns within the breed.
+The majority of Jagdterriers are healthy dogs.
+Working with aesponsible breeder, those wishing to own a Jagdterrier can gain the education they need to know about specific health concerns within the breed.
 Good breeders utilize genetic testing of their breeding stock to reduce the likelihood of disease in their puppies.

 After World War I, a small group of active hunters separated from the much larger Fox-Terrier Club.
 It was this group’s aim to create a breed solely based on hunting performance.
 The experienced hunters and cynologists Rudolf FrieÃŸ, Walter Zangenberg and Carl-Erich GruÌˆnewald decided to select a black and tan hunting dog that was particularly suited to hunting underground.
 A coincidence arose in support of their efforts: a zoo director, Lutz Heck presented Walter Zangenberg with four black and tan terriers which were said to come from purebred Fox-Terrier lines.
 These dogs became the foundation stock of the Jagdterrier.